Please contact us if you would like access to Modern Slavery Act statements from previous years.

-- Astellas has a Global Risk Management (GRM) program to proactively identify and manage business risk.
-As part of the GRM program, Astellas is implementing a Third Party Lifecycle Management (TPLM) program.
-The TPLM program is to ensure compliance with the requirements which must be met throughout a third party supplier relationship, so that Astellas is appropriately managing risk throughout the lifecycle of an engagement with respective third party suppliers.
+- Astellas continues to implement a Third Party Lifecycle Management (TPLM) program.
+The TPLM program is to ensure compliance with the requirements which must be met throughout a third party business partner relationship, so that Astellas is appropriately managing risk throughout the lifecycle of an engagement with respective third party business partners.
 These programs are managed by risk expert departments, which are separated from operational business functions.
 The TPLM program includes as a risk domain compliance with labor regulations and human rights.
-Senior management is regularly updated on the progress of risk mitigation activities.

-- As part of the TPLM program, Astellas conducts questionnaire surveys on significant suppliers of direct materials and indirect services in our supply chain and assesses them based on their answers before entering into an agreement.
-Astellas continuously assesses, mitigates and monitors suppliers’ inherent risk based on the surveys.
+- As part of the TPLM program, Astellas conducts questionnaire surveys on significant business partners in our supply chain and assesses them based on their answers before entering into an agreement.
+Astellas continuously assesses, mitigates and monitors business partners’ inherent risk based on the surveys.
 To date, there have been no negative answers to the critical questions regarding human rights issues.

 4. Measuring Effectiveness – Performance Indicators